Professor Sandra Mounier-Jack

 Previously I studied decision-making processes in new vaccine adoption and the impact of new vaccines introduction on health systems in low and middle income countries.
 I have been part in 2010 in a WHO sponsored study to evaluate impact on health systems of measles eradication activities.
 I have been a member of the WHO working group on new vaccines and health systems from 2010 to 2012.
 I have also been involved in review the delivery of HPV vaccination in LMIC and currently looking at the role and progress of National Immunisation Technical Advisoy Groups in LMICs.
 I was a member of the Gavi Independent Review Committee over the period 2012-2019.

 I have a strong interest in global health policy and have worked with the Global Fund for Aids, TB and malaria, Gavi and the WHO.
 I have conducted research on assessing pandemic preparedness in various regions of the world.
-I am also responsible for conducting research to evaluate impact on health systems of disease control programmes (influenza pandemic, HIV/AIDS, TB, and vaccination).
+I have conducted research to evaluate impact on health systems of disease control programmes (influenza pandemic, HIV/AIDS, TB, and vaccination).

 I have a good knowledge of health systems in Francophone Africa.
 I speak French and Russian.